CSCfi/csc-user-guide/docs/computing/performance.md

 # Performance Analysis

+Slurm job efficiency report (command: `seff`) gives a quick summary of requested and used resources for both running and finished batch jobs.

 ```bash
 seff <JOBID>
 ```

+It is an easy way to get an overall picture of how efficiently the CPUs were used (CPU Efficiency) and how much of the allocated memory was actually used (Memory Efficiency).

+!!! note "Hint"
+    you may add the `seff` command to the end of your batch job script to always get an efficiency report for your jobs: `seff $SLURM_JOBID`

 Example output for a single node job that utilised CPUs efficiently (CPU
 Efficiency: 94.47%), but used only a fraction of the available memory (Memory